technologiestiftung/odis-website/README.md

 `jekyll build`

 ## Editing content
-All page source data is stores in `/pages`folder.
+All page source data is stores in `/sources`folder.
 The pages/posts for the sections `Aktuelles`, `Projekte` and `Veranstaltungen` are stored as posts in the folder `page/_posts` and filtered via the category variable in front matter.
-The links in the section `Ressourcen` are stored as a yml data file in the folder `/page/_data`.
+Posts need to have to flag `visible: true` to be rendered on the page.
+The links in the section `Ressourcen` are stored as a yml data file in the folder `/source/_data`.

 #### Adding images
 To add images to a post use this markup: